Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 Tying everything together is the Samsung 60V 24Ah battery.
 With 21700 cells to call upon, it delivers high energy efficiency for a long period.
 This outstanding capacity amounts to a maximum range of 56 miles off one charge, or 38 miles if you’re pushing the motors to their limit.

 Packing a weight of 74 lbs, it’s definitely at the lightweight end of the super-fast scooter scale.
 You won’t want to lug it up many flights of stairs, but it can be carried in short bursts.
 The folding mechanism is also simple to use, though it’s still quite a hefty unit when folded.
-So be warned: if it’s a portable model you’re after, the largest scooter in the Mantis range may not be for you.
+So be warned: if it’s a portable model that you’re after, the largest scooter in the Mantis range may not be for you.

 For all of the GT’s hulking power and graceful elegance, one of its standout features is an anti-glare TFT display that delivers everything you’d want from a cockpit.
 As well as giving you easy access to all your key stats like speed, battery life, and mileage, you can configure a host of settings to enhance your riding experience.

 Such an impressive scooter will likely attract attention from the wrong sort at some point.
 Here’s where the password protection earns its spurs.
 Yep – to get this howitzer moving, you first have to enter the correct four digits.
-Just make sure you have some additional security layers – like a U-Lock – too, as this won’t stop somebody from lifting it into the back of a truck.
+Just make sure that you have some additional security layers – like a U-Lock – too, as this won’t stop somebody from lifting it into the back of a truck.

 The Mantis King GT is a real statement of intent from Kaabo.
 It melds brawn with beauty to deliver a riding experience usually reserved for the ultra-performance category.
-You might think $2,495 is steep – but trust me: five minutes on this scooter and you’ll be laughing in your bank’s face.

 NAMI Klima